Energy Justice During Crises

 Millions of families have either had their power shut off, or are at risk, during climate-induced heat waves, wildfires and hurricanes because they can’t afford their electricity.
 Since the pandemic began, 32 states and Washington, D.C. have enacted emergency orders temporarily halting shutoffs, but most of these have now expired.
 This has created an inequitable patchwork of threats across the country.
 To ensure no family falls through the cracks, Congress must pass utility debt relief and long-term solutions that enable a nationwide moratorium on utility shutoffs.

 Key Findings (as of Jan.
 3, 2022):

-- California, New York and Alaska have some of the strongest state orders.
-New York’s and Alaska’s protect everyone, not just customers of investor-owned utilities.
-All three last for an extended period of time; waive late fees; and provide payment-assistance programs.
+- California and New York have some of the strongest state orders.
+New York’s state order protects everyone, not just customers of investor-owned utilities.
+Both states' orders last for an extended period of time, waive late fees, and provide payment-assistance programs.

 - Millions of families risk having their power shut off.
 In North Carolina an estimated 2.5 million people — or 1 in 3 households — are at risk of disconnection due to inability to pay.

 - Congress has failed to pass a nationwide moratorium, despite widespread public support.
-A nationwide shutoff moratorium is included in the House COVID relief bill, the HEROES Act, and is supported by Minority Leader Chuck Schumer and Sens.
+A nationwide shutoff moratorium was included in the House COVID relief bill and the HEROES Act, and was supported by Minority Leader Chuck Schumer and Sens.
 Jeff Merkley and Sherrod Brown, but it was not included in the final relief bill passed in December 2020.
 Some financial support for rent assistance, which can extend to utility assistance, was included.

 Read our past issue briefs tracking the shutoff crisis since COVID began:

 The above data builds off of the work of Energy and Policy Institute, which has led the charge on tracking states and utilities that have committed to suspending disconnections.

 Energy Justice Is Climate Justice Is Racial Justice